jeffhernandez1995/jeffhernandez1995.github.io/_posts/2024-02-26-video-loading.md

 You can see the results in table format [here](https://github.com/jeffhernandez1995/video-loading).
 ![results](https://raw.githubusercontent.com/jeffhernandez1995/jeffhernandez1995.github.io/master/pictures/results.png)

 We see a significant drop in accuracy.
+The best model has an accuracy drop of 3% when we remove the spatial views.
+I have added a straight black line to the plot to symbolize models from an ideal world where there perfomance does not depend on the number of views the model sees.

 {% include disqus.html %}